Yoga Leggings

 ΔE ≤ 1.5 published commitment — not contract-only.
 Spectrophotometer reading per fabric lot in your pre-shipment package.
 Higg FEM dye-house traceability (HIG-FEM-2024-CN-08, score 82/100).

 Lycra T-400 or T-462 grade spandex only, 18–22% content.
-50-cycle wash-recovery test on your sample — industry standard stops at 25.
+50-cycle wash-recovery test on your sample with recovery within 5% of initial elongation as the pass line.
 4-needle flatlock plus bartack reinforcement at waistband, knee, and gusset stress zones.

 Send your tech-pack, reference sample photo, or just describe what you need.
-We match it against 12 production lines and confirm fabric, MOQ, and lead time within one business day.
+We match it against the floor schedule and confirm fabric construction and stretch spec within one business day.

 Three production models for three commitment levels.
 Pick the one that matches where you are.